Earthquakes, Tsunamis and Volcanoes

 Volcanoes

-Volcanoes Map USGS
+Japan Volcanoes Map USGS

 The islands of Japan are located in a volcanic zone on the Pacific Ring of Fire.
 Ten percent of the world's active volcanoes--forty in the early 1990s (another 148 were dormant)--are found in Japan, which lies in a zone of extreme crustal instability.
 As many as 1,500 earthquakes are recorded yearly, and magnitudes of four to six on the Richter scale are not uncommon.

-Earthquake Density Map USGS
+Japan Earthquake Density Map USGS

 Japan has become a world leader in research on causes and prediction of earthquakes.
-The development of advanced technology has permitted the construction of skyscrapers even in earthquakeprone areas.
+The development of advanced technology has permitted the construction of skyscrapers even in earthquake prone areas.
 Extensive civil defense efforts focus on training in protection against earthquakes, in particular against accompanying fire, which represents the greatest danger.

 Pacific Ring of Fire